abraham-ai/abraham-ai.github.io/_pages/miracles.md

 ---

-Miracles are images, sounds, and texts which capture the sublime transcendence of being.
+Miracles are images, sounds, and texts which capture the transcendence of being.

-TBD
+More details TBD